 * In the table above for State Minimum Protection, we are showing only BI and PD for minimum requirements but that the rate shown in State Minimum Protection includes all coverage your state requires.
 You can find more details about your state here at Minimum Requirements by States.
 “State minimum” and “Standard Liability” policies are typically minimum or low-limit policies, providing bare-bones coverage.
 While these policies have lower rates, we recommend higher limits to ensure sufficient coverage should an accident or vehicle damage occur.
 “Full Coverage” policies will provide better coverage for you and your vehicle, as they have higher liability limits, plus include coverage for your vehicle through collision and comprehensive insurance.
 These policies offer the most financial protection should you have to file a claim.

-Car insurance rates are increasing in 2023, so you’re not alone in estimating the cost of your car insurance moving forward.
-Rates can vary greatly depending on where you live, how old you are, whether you own a home and other factors.
+Car insurance rates continue to increase, so it’s imperative to shop around regularly.
+Rates can vary greatly depending on where you live, how old you are, whether you are married or own a home and other factors.

 Whether you’re shopping to insure a new car, looking for insurance for a teen or trying to find car insurance prices in different states, getting car insurance estimates and comparing quotes could save you hundreds of dollars each year.